 In some countries where e-commerce or remote work, to mention two, weren’t heavily adopted before, it seemed as if attitudes entirely changed overnight.
 To understand what will be the lasting impact, we must realize that some activities will remain highly digital while others will be a mix of digital and physical.

-The most important thing, however, is that many people across the globe, for the first time, started using digital services and platforms for ample activities.
+The most important thing, however, is that many people across the globe, for the first time, started using digital services and platforms for so many activities.
 When people have tried something and see both the benefits and challenges, they keep what they find valuable and improve what could go better, but rarely go back to how it was before they started using it.
 Unfortunately, we don’t know what the future will bring regarding the disease yet.
 So, the usage of tools (and the need to be more resilient and adaptable) will remain significant.
-As I’ll tackle later, adaptability is critical for your business as well.
+As I’ll tackle later, adaptability is critical for your business as well, as is cyber resilience.

 McKinsey released fascinating data on the number of first-time users of digital services across various activities in the US.
 They show how many people, for the first time, experienced the many digital possibilities available.

-As the graphic above shows, US consumers accelerated the adoption of digital channels (following a similar trend seen in other regions) in areas such as banking, entertainment, (buying) groceries, and more.
-The proportion of first-time users shows how even in a digitally typically advanced country such as the US, quite large populations shifted their behavior to digital channels.
+As the graphic above shows, US consumers accelerated the adoption of digital channels (following a similar trend seen in other regions) in areas such as retail banking, entertainment, (buying) groceries, and more.
+The proportion of first-time users shows how even in a digitally typically advanced country such as the US, quite large populations shifted their behavior to digital channels, increasing the need for digital business solutions.

-From distance working to a hybrid work reality with a shift to digital and remote spaces
+From distance working to a hybrid work reality in the new normal

 You might have noticed that the graphic doesn’t mention working.
 McKinsey tackled the shift to remote work separately in the report (see graph below) as it became the most important business-related action as the disease spread.
 Companies across the globe were among the first to have as many people as possible work at/from home to protect them and ensure business continuity.